lenadub/projet-Node/README.md

 tsx index.js
 ```

-By default, the backend listens on port 3000
+By default, the backend listens on port 3000.

+Note this backend was tested on Windows 11 and with :
+npm :  version 10.9.0
+tsx :  version  4.19.2
+node : version 22.9.0

 #### Start the Frontend